Manpreet-Bhatti/Manpreet-Bhatti/README.md

 ---

-<h2>💻 About Me</h2>
+### 💻 About Me

 I'm a Front End (aspiring Full Stack) Developer based in Toronto :canada:

 - :telescope: I'm currently working as a Developer for [Critical Mass](https://www.criticalmass.com/), building components and features for automative clients
-- :construction: When I'm not working, I'm actively build out my personal project -- [RateThatMovie](https://github.com/Manpreet-Bhatti/RateThatMovie), a full-fledged web application for avid movie watchers so that they can track their movies.
+- :construction: When I'm not working, I'm actively build out my personal project — [RateThatMovie](https://github.com/Manpreet-Bhatti/RateThatMovie), a full-fledged web application for avid movie watchers so that they can track their movies.
 I'm hoping to scale it out to TV shows in the near future as well.
 - :seedling: Exploring the versatility and power of [Go](https://go.dev/).
 - :speech_balloon: In my free time, I like to solve problems on [Leetcode](https://leetcode.com/) where I have also [documented](https://github.com/Manpreet-Bhatti/leetcode-solutions) my solutions and progress, hoping to complete problems in both JavaScript and Python.

 ---

-<h2>🛠 Dev Tools</h2>
+### 🛠️ Dev Tools

-### Languages
+#### Languages

 <div>
 <img src="https://raw.githubusercontent.com/devicons/devicon/1119b9f84c0290e0f0b38982099a2bd027a48bf1/icons/javascript/javascript-original.svg" title="JavaScript" alt="JavaScript" width="40" height="40"/>&nbsp;